IIM-Creative-Technology/rattrapages-mohamadelhaf/README.md

 fixed the cart logic,
 now when we press on a card category, we will see a notification that the category is successfully added to the cart, and when we open the cart_items table, we can see the category_id

+added items successfully to cart, show the total of items in the cart